We are able to provide therapy in a place and time that is most suitable for you and your needs, including home visits.

 What problems caused by Parkinson’s disease can speech and language therapy help with?

-Speech and language therapy treatment will involve an individualised treatment plan, which will depend upon the symptoms and stage of the individual's Parkinson's disease.
-Generally, speech and language therapy will include some or all of the following:
+Speech and language therapy treatment will involve an individualised treatment plan, which will depend upon the symptoms and stage of the individual’s Parkinson’s disease.
+Generally, speech and language therapy will include assessment, reports, intervention, support groups, reviews and advice or education.

 Some of the therapy options for individuals with Parkinson’s disease include: